Melissa Lantsman: Political activism and candidacy

-44th Parliament (2021–present)
+44th Parliament (2021–2025)

 Lantsman was sworn into the 44th Canadian Parliament on October 26, 2021.
 On November 9, she was appointed by Erin O'Toole to serve as the Shadow Minister of Transport.

+After the House of Commons unanimously adopted a motion to ban conversion therapy, Lantsman tweeted that "Some days are exceptionally good days".

 On February 16, 2022, in response to a question raised by Lantsman regarding the usage of the Emergencies Act, Prime Minister Justin Trudeau replied, "Conservative Party members can stand with people who wave swastikas."
 Lantsman responded, "I am a strong Jewish woman and a member of this House and the descendant of Holocaust survivors.
 I have never been made to feel less except for today when the Prime Minister accused me of standing with swastikas.
 I think he owes me an apology.
 I'd like an apology."
 Trudeau did not respond to Lantsman's request.

 On February 27, Candice Bergen appointed Lantsman to serve in the Conservative Party leadership team as Chair of Outreach in addition to her role as Shadow Minister of Transport.

-After the September 2022 Conservative Party of Canada leadership election, new Opposition Leader Pierre Poilievre named Lantsman co-Deputy Leader along with Alberta MP Tim Uppal.
+After the September 2022 Conservative Party of Canada leadership election, new Opposition Leader Pierre Poilievre named Lantsman co-deputy leader along with Alberta MP Tim Uppal.

+In January 2023, Lantsman called for an emergency debate in Parliament on the rise in violence in the Toronto area, on the transit system, and across Canada.

+In May 2023, Lantsman advocated that Canada should isolate Uganda after they passed anti-LGBTQ laws.
+She also attended the raising of the pride flag on Parliament Hill.
+During the Conservative Party policy convention, Lantsman defended the delegates' ability to bring anti-transgender resolution up for debate by arguing that it is a grassroot party and it was not the main priorities of the party.

+Melissa Lantsman is considered pro-Israel.
+In March 2024, NDP MP Heather McPherson proposed a motion that Canada recognize the State of Palestine; Lantsman opposed the motion.
+Lantsman called for Canada to suspend funding to UNRWA.
+In response, protesters put posters on her office reading "Blood on your hands".
+Lantsman also said UNRWA was "an agency whose members actively participated on October 7, 2023".

+Lantsman has advocated for "more approvals and less government gatekeepers" in housing construction as a solution to the Canadian housing crisis.
+Lantsman has also advocated for tying federal government funding to municipalities' housing unit approval rates.

+After Poilievre made comments that transgender women should not be permitted access to women’s bathrooms in 2024, Lantsman defended his comments to The Hill Times by stating they were "common sense" and were supported by the caucus.

+45th Parliament (2025–present)

+Lantsman was re-elected in the 2025 federal election, winning the most raw votes and the highest share of the vote in the Thornhill riding's history with 66.4%.